 With hundreds of billions of federal contract dollars to compete for, a fundamental shift in the way people are now making purchasing decisions, and continually changing technology, companies that market to government agencies have more obstacles to navigate than ever before to win new contracts.

 B2G companies need to embrace new techniques such as inbound marketing, marketing automation, and paying diligent attention to mobile-friendly, responsive design and mobile-first approaches to website design and development.

 Government Contractor Marketing for B2G Companies

 The bad news: Government contracting competition is steep, contracting officer attention spans are short, and B2G marketing teams have to stay on top of continually creating high-quality content to be presented in formats for rapidly changing technologies.

 The good news: There are plenty of federal contracts out there to win.
 With great inbound marketing strategies and content, the contract officers you are targeting will keep you top-of-mind as subject matter experts.
-Marketing automation tools can help propel your company towards success and over your competitors.
+Marketing automation tools can help propel your company towards success and elevate you over your competitors.

 You can read more about Preparing Your GovCon Company Now for Great Opportunities Coming.

 Ocean 5 provides website design, development, and search engine optimization services.

 For an overview of your website’s current SEO performance use our online audit tool and get a report emailed directly to you!

 For a more in-depth audit, contact one of our specialists using the form below.